MarkPKCollier/CS4400-assignment-2/README.md

 I use the [Argon](https://github.com/rubik/argon) library to compute the cyclomatic complexity of Haskell source files.

 I use the [Haskell Cloud Platform](http://haskell-distributed.github.io/) to distribute the workload accross nodes in the distributed system.

+Notes to self:

+use: stack build --flag cryptonite:-support_rdrand